ajiayi-debug/sentiment_analysis_bank_reviews/README.md

 User’s port 3307 may already be in use.
 In this case, the user needs to change the port in the docker-compose.yml to another port.
 Make sure to change the port number in MySQL workbench accordingly as well.

 ### Firewall
 User’s firewall extensions may block Flask from starting.
-Make sure to disable the firewall or allow localhost:3000 in order for Flask to work.
+Make sure to disable the firewall or allow localhost:3000 through the firewall in order for Flask to work.

 ### HuggingFace
-HuggingFace might be down which affects DistilBERT fine-tuned model as the application is unable to call the fine-tuned model API.
+HuggingFace might be down which affects DistilBERT fine-tuned model and keyBERT as the application is unable to call the models' API.
 Users will be able to notice this error when the loaded localhost:3000/new_data shows an error related to being unable to call from HuggingFace.
 In this case, try again when HuggingFace comes back online.